tzero86/lameScan/README.md

 After that is done just execute with:
 - `python3 main.py`

-The just use ir as per the program's instructions, it is very simple.
+Then just use it as per the program's instructions, it is very simple.
 Just provide the target, port range and optional settings and let it run.
 Vulnerability module coming up.